percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 # Example Message Flows

 This section provides an example message flow to help clarify the procedures described later in this document.
-Note that it is assumed that a mutually authenticated DTLS association is already established between the MDD and KMF for the purpose of sending tunneled messages.
+It is necessary that the MMF and MDD establish a mutually authenticated DTLS association for the purpose of sending tunneled messages, though the complete DTLS handshake for the tunnel is not shown in (#fig-message-flow) since there is nothing new this document introduces with regard to those procedures.

 Once the tunnel is established, it is possible for the MDD to relay the DTLS messages between the endpoint and the KMF. (#fig-message-flow)